anras5/todo-app-backend/README.md

 Available gRPC service on port `9000`.
 The `proto` file is located in the `internal/grpc/proto` directory.

-## Response times of REST, GraphQL and gRPC
+## Response times of REST, GraphQL and gRPC for 100000 requests

 | Operation   | REST              | GraphQL           | gRPC              |
 |-------------|-------------------|-------------------|-------------------|